Table of Contents Show

 The passenger Pigeon is the most well-known passenger bird.
 This is because it is notable for being the most abundant bird species in North America, living in vast flocks that could stretch across 5,000 km of territory.

 The Passenger pigeon is a large pigeon with a light brown body and gray wings and tail feathers.
 Their body is slim and their legs short.
 It has a pale face with horns above its eyes, but these are often not visible in the wild due to wearing feathers.
 It has a bright red bill and feet which help camouflage it in the forests where it lived.
 Its coloration helped blend into woodland habitats where it foraged for food, including seeds, fruits, shoots, and roots.
 Passenger Pigeons were hunted by humans to extinction by 1900.
 The last known of the passenger pigeons, named Martha, died on Sept.
 1, 1914, in the Cincinnati Zoo in Ohio.
-Thus joining the list of animals which are extinct.

 2. Woolly Mammoth